Entropy Production for Discrete-Time Markov Processes: Introduction

 \section{Introduction}

 Thermodynamics deals with the equilibrium states of macroscopic systems consisting of many components (e.g., gases and liquids) and the transitions between these states.
-A key principle of this field is the second law of thermodynamics, which states that only processes with increasing entropy can take place in isolated systems.
+A key principle of this field is the second law of thermodynamics, which states that only processes with non-decreasing entropy can take place in isolated systems.
 This principle also plays an important role in describing non-equilibrium processes in open systems that exchange heat, work, and matter with the outside world, and in closed systems where that exchange heat and work with the outside world.
-These systems are assumed to be in contact with the outside (the heat bath), and the concept of entropy is introduced as a measure of irreversible processes.
-The production of entropy is expressed as the sum of the entropy change of the system and the entropy change of the heat bath in which the system is placed, and the second law of thermodynamics is formulated in such a way that the production of entropy takes a non-negative value.
+These systems are in contact with the outside (the heat bath), and the entropy production is introduced as a measure of irreversible processes.
+The entropy production is expressed as the sum of the entropy change of the system and the entropy change of the heat bath in which the system is placed, and the second law of thermodynamics is formulated in such a way that the entropy production takes a non-negative value.
 For example, in both open and closed systems, the entropy of the system can be kept constant by discharging the entropy produced by irreversible processes to the heat bath and that leads to realizing non-equilibrium steady states.
 This sort of system forms a so-called dissipative structure, which has been proposed as a basic principle of chemical reactions and biological processes \cite{kondepudiModernThermodynamicsHeat2014}.